 To demonstrate this more fully, and show you some more detailed examples and our general work process, we’ve explained each of the steps of a recent project in more detail below.

 The demonstration below is pretty similar to how we create a lot of projects.
 In it, we were making a 3D model of a tissue manufacturing machine (for those not in the know, this is a paper manufacturing machine specially designed to create tissue used for paper towel and toilet paper).
-But while the example images are specific to work people perform around a tissue machine, the general process is one we repeat when we make custom online manufacturing training courses and programs for many manufacturing clients.

 Our Process: How We Create Online Manufacturing Training Courses